An interview with Dr. Raffaella Niola

 An interview with Dr. Alex Barnacle

 In this interview, former ETF Deputy Chairperson Dr. Sara Protto speaks with CIRSE Executive Committee member and Co-Chairperson of CIRSE’s Paediatric IR Task Force Dr. Alex Barnacle from the UK who explains her exciting journey in paediatric IR and practice in different countries around the world.
 Dr. Barnacle emphasizes the importance of paediatrics within interventional radiology, especially when it comes to technological advancements and developments of medical tools.

 Watch the interview and learn more about Dr. Barnacle’s vision for women in IR!

 ETF Subcommittee member Dr. Špela Koršič interviews Dr. Barbara Hamilton, an interventional radiologist from California who used to chair the Women in IR (WIR) section of the Society of Interventional Radiology (SIR).
 Dr. Hamilton describes her start in interventional radiology, her love for the field, and how she initiated the SIR statement on parental leave aimed to improve the status of female IRs.
 Dr. Hamilton also shares her thoughts on challenges of pursuing a career in the field while being a parent.

 Watch this interview to learn how IR training can be improved to be more inclusive and supportive for women!

-Meet our ETF Subcommitee members!
+Meet the former and current ETF Subcommitee members!

 Today, we are introducing ETF Subcommittee member Lidewij Spelt, who is Dutch but works as an IR in Sweden.
 Learn more about what sparked her interest in IR and what interesting research projects she has been working on.